TODDINGTON

 Thursday 4 October 1917.
 Born, lived and enlisted Toddington.

-Commemorated: Tyne Cot Memorial, Zonnebeke, West-Vlaanderen, Belgium.
+No known grave.
+Commemorated on Tyne Cot Memorial, Zonnebeke, West-Vlaanderen,

-Ref.
+Belgium.
 Panel 48 to 50 & 162A.
 See also Toddington Church

 See also Sundon Cement & Limeworks |